Decade 1520-1529

 In the following of Fra Bartolommeo, Andrea draws the main lines in black and inserts the sanguine to bring a fleshy effect on cheeks, lips and ears.
 The drawing is then providing a realistic impression that foresees the actual look of the painting.

 One of the three drawings of St. Joseph is preserved at the Ashmolean Museum in Oxford.
-Another one, 37 x 23 cm with a leg study in the sanguine on the back side, was sold for £ 6.5M including premium by Christie's on July 5, 2005, lot 14.
+Another one, 37 x 23 cm with a leg study in the sanguine on the back side, was sold for £ 6.5M by Christie's on July 5, 2005, lot 14.

-On one hand, his mythological and biblical works are at the origin of the mannerism with which the expression of the feelings supersede the realism of the attitudes.
+His mythological and biblical works are at the origin of the mannerism with which the expression of the feelings supersede the realism of the attitudes.

-The experts were able to identify the probable date of the work in comparison with other paintings by Bronzino : between 1525 and 1527.
+Experts identified a probable date of the work in comparison with other paintings by Bronzino : between 1525 and 1527.

 2023 SOLD for $ 10.7M by Sotheby's